paco1103/sidebar-tool/README.md

 Only support Windows
 Max num of shortcut is 5

+## How to use
+Execute the Main Program/sidebar.exe, the program will run in background
+Auto execute while window start - Windows + R -> "shell:startup", copy the shortcut of the sidebar.exe

 ## Function:
 Drag and Drop to box - create a shortcut
 Left-click - Open Shortcut